WSTQ (FM): History

 On March 6, 2000, WAIV in Spring Valley, another station owned by Mendota Broadcasting, joined WSTQ and the two stations simulcast the CHR format.
 They are known as Q 97.7 and Q103.3.
-The Federal Communications Commission (FCC) granted a call letter change to WIVQ on February 26, 2001.
+The Federal Communications Commission (FCC) granted a call sign change to WIVQ on February 26, 2001.

 On January 24, 2023, it was announced that Studstill Media had sold WSTQ, along with its sister stations, to Shaw Media in Crystal Lake, Illinois, for a total of $1.8 million.
-The sale is presently under FCC review with anticipation of being completed later in the year.
+The sale was under FCC review for just under two months before being finalized on March 23, 2023.
+Shaw Local Radio officially assumed ownership of WSTQ and its sister stations on April 3, 2023.